chelseapower/chelseapower.github.io/_posts/2019-11-11-working_with_sqlalchemy.markdown

 ![chart2](http://drive.google.com/uc?export=view&id=1VCWAhBzZjr0e_syt8JwsrW_xkXO2tOXm)

-After a normality test, create a sample distribution of the sample mean, and performing an ANOVA test, the result again was **p (1.0) > α**, so the null hypothesis was rejected again.
+After a normality test, I created a sample distribution of the sample mean, and performed an ANOVA test.
+The results were **p (1.0) > α**, so the null hypothesis was rejected again.
 The amount of Chai sold is different between the supplier sources of North America vs. other regions.

-To wrap things up, I added a final question.
+To wrap things up, I added a fourth and final question.

 > Do customers in North America purchase the same quantity as other regions?